Treating Gum Recession

+Treating gum recession must be your top priories.
+Because untreated gum rescission can lead to tooth lose and other issues.
 Have you noticed that your gums do not look quite the same recently?
-Do your teeth seem like they are covered less by your gums?
+Are you losing the gum around your teeth?
 This is a condition that is known as gum recession; in fact, nearly one in every two people have gum recession or some type of periodontal disease.

 Why Does Gum Recession Occur?

 There are quite a few reasons that a patient may experience gum recession, but some of the most common reasons that this can occur include:

 - Your Age – The older you get, the higher your chances of getting gum recession will become.
 Studies have shown that every decade, your chances of gum recession increases by almost four percent.
 In addition, some medications that you may need to take as you get older can cause changes in your teeth such as gum recession.

 - Poor Oral Hygiene – Have you ever been told that you need to use a hard bristle toothbrush to clean your teeth properly?
 Well, this is something that can cause gum recession.
 Plaque is a soft substance, so you do not need hard bristles or excess pressure to remove it from your teeth.

 - Grinding Your Teeth – As you are most likely aware of, grinding and clenching your teeth can cause a lot of issues with your jaw and your teeth in general.
 Did you know that it can also cause issues with your gums?
 When you clench your teeth, you put a lot of pressure on them.
 Since the enamel that is closest to your gums is thinner, it can easily chip with this added pressure.
 Once the enamel begins to chip, gum recession typically follows.